NGatti1997/new-dog-alerts/README.md

 ## Setup
 You must have a mailgun account and a Petfinder API Key.

-Configure the app by including a `.env` file in the project root and define the following variables

-variable | value
+Configure the app by including a `.env` file in the project root and define the following variables: variable | value
 --- | ---
 PETFINDER_API_KEY | Petfinder API key or Client ID PETFINDER_SECRET_KEY | Petfinder secret key
-MG_FROM_EMAIL | Mailgun sender email address
+MJ_FROM_EMAIL | MailJet sender email address
+MJ_FROM_NAME | MailJet sender name
-MG_API_KEY | Mailgun API Key
+MJ_API_KEY | MailJet API Key
+MJ_SECRET_KEY | MailJet Secret Key
 MG_DOMAIN | Mailgun domain
-CHECK_FREQUENCY_MINUTES | How often you plan on checking for new dogs, this affects how recent dogs must have been updated to be counted as new
+CHECK_FREQUENCY_MINUTES | How often you plan on checking for new dogs, this affects how recent dogs must have been updated to be counted as new, as well as how often checks are run
-NEW_DOGS_RECIPIENTS | Comma-separated email addresses to receieve new dog alerts ERROR_RECIPIENTS | Comma-separated email addresses to receive error emails (e.g. failed to fetch) ZIP_CODE | Location to search for dogs (in a 150mi radius)
+NEW_DOGS_RECIPIENTS | Comma-separated email addresses to receieve new dog alerts ERROR_RECIPIENTS | Comma-separated email addresses to receive error emails (e.g. failed to fetch) ZIP_CODE | Location to search for dogs
+SEARCH_DISTANCE | Search radius
+DOG_AGE | Age of dog on PetFinder.
+Options are baby, young, adult, senior (comma separated list) DOG_SIZE | Size of dog on PetFinder.
+Options are small, medium, large, xlarge (comma separated list)

 ## Usage
-Running `index.js` finds dogs that have been updated/added to Petfinder since `CHECK_FREQUENCY_MINUTES` ago and sends an email to `NEW_DOGS_RECIPIENTS` with these dogs.
+Running `index.js`  starts a node-cron instance that finds dogs that have been updated/added to Petfinder since `CHECK_FREQUENCY_MINUTES` ago and sends an email to `NEW_DOGS_RECIPIENTS` with these dogs.
 Dogs without photos are not included.

-Run this process once with
+Run this process with

 ```shell
 npm run start